aabilio/phonegap-plugins/Android/DownloadManager/README.md

 * `notificationTitle:` Message to show on the notification bar while during download (optional)
 * `cancelToast:`: Message on toast where the donwload is canceled (stoped) (optional)

-`win` and `fail` are callback functions.
-Success will be called when there is a progress in the download.
+`win` and `fail` are callback functions. `win` will be called when there is a progress in the download.
 The passed object is:

     {
     	id: "45345"			// id to handle the process